 Trump administration unclear over emergency production measure to combat coronavirus

-But Vice President Mike Pence, who leads the White House coronavirus task force, said it has not been necessary to put the emergency measure to use in comments on Fox News.
+But Vice President Mike Pence, who leads the White House coronavirus task force, said in comments on Fox News that it has not been necessary to put the emergency measure to use.
 "Every time we've asked American industry to step forward, they've said 'yes.'
 No one has said 'no,'" Pence said during a Fox News town hall.

-The White House, the vice president's office and FEMA did not immediately respond to requests for comment.
+In a statement late on Tuesday, FEMA said it did not need to use the authority.
+"At the last minute we were able to procure the test kits from the private market without evoking the DPA," FEMA press secretary Lizzie Litzow said.
 Trump invoked the act last week but said he would hold off on using it until it was necessary, prompting criticism from Democrats including House of Representatives Speaker Nancy Pelosi and New York Governor Andrew Cuomo.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)